jbcodeforce/autonomous-car-mgr/docs/architecture.md

 ### Lambda to implement microservice

 While Lambda seems to map to microservice principles of separating an application into distinct units of independent deployment, it is still a function programming.
-There is nothing wrong about that, but the design and granularity of the business logic to fit into this function handler may violate some other software engineering principles, like encapsulation, clear separation of concern, avoid unnecessary complexity.
+There is nothing wrong about that, but the design and granularity of the business logic to fit into this function handler may violate some other software engineering principles, like encapsulation, clear separation of concern, avoid unnecessary complexity, code duplication.
 Taking the same DDD elements for the order microservice, we can try to map it into Lambdas and other services to support the same bounded context:

 ![](./diagrams/micro-to-lambda.drawio.png)